act-rules/act-rules.github.io/_rules/SC4-1-2-aria-state-or-property-has-valid-value.md

 For value types `ID Reference` and `ID Reference List` for [WAI-ARIA required properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState) at least one of the elements with the given ids exists in the same [document tree](https://www.w3.org/TR/dom41/#document-trees) or [shadow tree](https://www.w3.org/TR/dom41/#shadow-trees) as the element that specifies the target attribute.

-**Note:** For non-required properties, there is no requirement that the elements with the given ids actually exists.
+**Note:** This expectation only applies to [WAI-ARIA required properties](https://www.w3.org/TR/wai-aria-1.1/#requiredState).
+For non-required properties, there is no requirement that the elements with the given ids actually exists.

 ### Expectation 3